mkumm/mkumm_com/content/shorts/20250822a-building-grit/index.md

 showAuthor: false
 ---

-## Face Slapper
+## Face Slapper - Wake Up Call

 [Brian Tracy on X](https://x.com/BrianTracy) during a [recent live broadcast](https://x.com/i/broadcasts/1dRKZazegnAxB) asked "... if you could only develop one habit so you could be more successful and happy, what would it be?"

 For me the answer was instant, like something from deep inside screaming to get out - **Grit**.

-_Lately, I'vd been.._
+_Lately, I've been.._

 - Getting lazy
 - Not taking ownership for results.
-- Giving other people excuses before I even asked the question. _They won't help me on this, I won't bother them_
+- Giving people excuses before even asking the question. _"They won't help me on this, I won't bother them."_
 - Taking breaks the moment I get a _little tired_.
 - Quitting when frustration shows up.
 - Giving 25 minutes when I agreed to 30.